CTUAvastLab/JsonGrinder.jl/docs/src/index.md

 This concludes a simple classifier for JSON data.

-But keep in mind the framework is general and given its ability to embed hierarchical data into fixed-size vectors, it can be used for classification, regression, and various other ML tasks.
+But keep in mind that the framework is general, and given its ability to embed hierarchical data into fixed-size vectors, it can be used for classification, regression, and various other ML tasks.